frankt716/cse-191-fall23/rec02.md

 | 𝓜₃ | false      | true         |
 | 𝓜₄ | false      | false        |

-If the language has more propositional variables then there will be more realizations.
+If the language has more propositional variables then there will be more interpretations.

-Of course, the meaning of a proposition depends on which one of the 4 realizations we are using.
+Of course, the meaning of a proposition depends on which one of the 4 interpretations we are using.
 Compound propositions can be assigned meanings systematically as follows:
-- the meaning of T in a given realization 𝓜 is true
+- the meaning of T in a given interpretation 𝓜 is true
-- the meaning of F in a given realization 𝓜 is false
+- the meaning of F in a given interpretation 𝓜 is false
-- the meaning of is-raining in a given realization 𝓜 is given by the realization 𝓜
+- the meaning of is-raining in a given interpretation 𝓜 is given by the interpretation 𝓜
-- the meaning of is-wednesday in a given realization 𝓜 is given by the realization 𝓜
+- the meaning of is-wednesday in a given interpretation 𝓜 is given by the interpretation 𝓜
-- the meaning of ¬ p in a given realization 𝓜 is given by applying the function `not` to the meaning of p in the same realization
+- the meaning of ¬ p in a given interpretation 𝓜 is given by applying the function `not` to the meaning of p in the same interpretation
-- the meaning of p ∧ q in a given realization 𝓜 is given by applying the function `and` to the meanings of p and q in the same realization
+- the meaning of p ∧ q in a given interpretation 𝓜 is given by applying the function `and` to the meanings of p and q in the same interpretation
-- the meaning of p ∨ q in a given realization 𝓜 is given by applying the function `or` to the meanings of p and q in the same realization
+- the meaning of p ∨ q in a given interpretation 𝓜 is given by applying the function `or` to the meanings of p and q in the same interpretation
-- the meaning of p ⇨ q in a given realization 𝓜 is given by applying the function `if ... then ...` to the meanings of p and q in the same realization
+- the meaning of p ⇨ q in a given interpretation 𝓜 is given by applying the function `if ... then ...` to the meanings of p and q in the same interpretation

-We use the notation ⟦ p ⟧ 𝓜 to mean "the meaning of p in realization 𝓜", or equivalently "the interpretation of p in realization 𝓜".
+We use the notation ⟦ p ⟧ 𝓜 to mean "the meaning of p in interpretation 𝓜", or equivalently "the interpretation of p in interpretation 𝓜".
 Let's evaluate ⟦ is-raining ⇨ is-wednesday ⟧ 𝓜₁.
   -  ⟦ is-raining ⇨ is-wednesday ⟧ 𝓜₁\
        = if ⟦ is-raining ⟧ 𝓜₁ then ⟦ is-wednesday ⟧ 𝓜₁\